 Matthew joined Watsi on June 10th, 2015.
-One year ago, Matthew joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Two years ago, Matthew joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
 Matthew's most recent donation supported Neima, an adorable 16-month-old baby from Ethiopia, to fund life-changing surgery to eliminate a condition she has had since birth.

 Matthew has funded healthcare for 50 patients in 11 countries.